cloudmesh-community/fa18-523-60/paper/paper.md

 system challenges [@www-mongodb].
 At its core, MongoDB is an open source, cross-platform, document database mainly written in C++ language.

+### Installation

+MongoDB Can be installed on various Unix Platforms.
+Including Linux,Ubuntu, Amazon Linux etc. This section focuses on installing MongoDB on Ubuntu 18.04 Bionic Beaver used as standard OS of virutal machine as part of Big Data Application Class during Fall-18. [@www-digitaloceaninst]

+Prior to the installation , It is recommended to configure the non root user and provide the administrative privileges to perform general MongoDB admin tasks.
+This can be accomplished using below commands

+`# adduser mongoadmin`
+`# usermod -aG sudo sammy`

+> "when logged in as your regular user, you can type sudo before commands to
+> perform actions with superuser privileges" [@www-digitaloceanprep].

+Once the user set up done , login with regular user(mongoadmin).

+you can follow the below instruction to install MongoDB.

+The following command updates ubuntu packages to the most recent version.
+`$sudo apt update`

+install the MongoDB package.
+`$sudo apt install -y mongodb`

+Check the service and database status
+`$sudo systemctl status mongodb`

+on successful install of MongoDB you should able to see below output.

+mongodb.service - An object/document-oriented database
+   Loaded: loaded (/lib/systemd/system/mongodb.service; enabled; vendor preset: enabled)
+   Active: active (running) since Sat 2018-11-15 07:48:04 UTC; 2min 17s ago
+     Docs: man:mongod(1)
+ Main PID: 2312 (mongod)
+    Tasks: 23 (limit: 1153)
+   CGroup: /system.slice/mongodb.service
+           └─2312 /usr/bin/mongod --unixSocketPrefix=/run/mongodb --config /etc/mongodb.conf

+The command below verifies the version,server and port `mongo --eval 'db.runCommand({ connectionStatus: 1 })'`

+Similarly, you can restart the MongoDB
+`$sudo systemctl restart mongodb`

+To allow access to MongoDB from outside hosted server you can use below command.
+It opens the fire wall connections [@www-digitaloceaninst]

+`$sudo ufw allow from your_other_server_ip/32 to any port 27017`

+status can be verified using
+`$sudo ufw status`

+Other MongoDBc Configuration can be edited through /etc/mongodb.conf files such as port and hostnames , file paths

+`sudo nano /etc/mongodb.conf`
+> "Add your server's IP address to the bindIP value:"[@www-digitaloceaninst] logappend=true

+bind_ip = 127.0.0.1,your_server_ip
+`#port = 27017`

+> "MongoDB is now listening for remote connections, but anyone can access it"
+> [@www-digitaloceaninst].

 ## Collections and Documents

 Each database within Mongo environment contains collections which in turn